List of Di-Gata Defenders characters: Erik

 At age fourteen (since "Trouble in Paradise") Erik is a skilled strategist.
 He can always seem to find a way around any attack.
 He is the technological thinker and has a good head for designing and building electronic gizmos.
 He tends to speak in technical jargon when he works on technology.
 (He was called Mr. Science by Seth in "The Lost Children" when he was setting up the sensors).
 But when he speaks, not many people are able to understand him.
 He is the only person who maintains the mechanical components of the Sigil Stormers, the Defender's main form of transportation.
 He also built Seth's robotic arm, when his hand was destroyed by Brackus, and the boots for Kara as recompense for not being able to stop the accident that paralyzed her.

-He is the one of the six stone-casters that has an external device to use Di-Gata stones.
+He is one of the six stone-casters that has an external device to use Di-Gata stones.
 And like Flinch, he is the "comic relief" character for the show.
 Because he frequently overdramatizes situations, wants to do things in a challenging fashion, and sometimes shows extreme cowardice.
 He often screams in a high-pitched girlish tone.
 He is also overprotective to his sister, Kara.

 When the Tome of Al-Mortigar was destroyed by accident (it was shot when they tried to steal it), the Defenders sought out Brim.
 Brim then used a spell on Erik to transfer the knowledge the book contained over to him, giving him the memories of the Master Carver.
 He is the only character besides Brim who has full knowledge of the first two Sigils contained within the Tome.